Digital Public Library of America

 - Culture Heritage and Structured Data: How DPLA became the biggest institution to contribute to Structured Data on CommonsSeptember 12, 2023

-Last week, I partnered with Giovanna Fontenelle, Wikimedia’s Program Officer, Culture and Heritage, for this article, posted originally on Wikimedia’s News site Diff, about DPLA’s Wikimedia work.
-Over the last…
+Last week, I partnered with Giovanna Fontenelle, Program Officer, Culture and Heritage, at Wikipedia for this article, posted originally on the Wikimedia News site Diff, about our Wikimedia work.
+Over…

 - August 21, 2023